-I would argue lots of TV scripts fall under this category — they are often more complicated/convoluted stories because they have up to six hours’ of story to cover, rather than 1.5 hrs’ worth.
+I would argue lots of TV scripts fall under this category, too.
+They are often more complicated stories because they have up to six hours’ of story to cover, rather than just 1.5 hrs’ worth.
 This is why I recommend my Bang2writers write TWO loglines on their pitch docs – one covering the series AS A WHOLE, the second covering the pilot that is enclosed with the series bible.

 The best taglines are SLICK and CLEVER.
 The worst are obscure and forgettable.

 Weirdly, very often the WORST films have the BEST tagline … Don’t believe me?
 Here’s a great listing of Hollywood film taglines over the decades, listed chronologically.

 The three taglines I hear the most from screenwriters: